virgo47/javasimon/readme.txt

 == Build ==

+  * Compiled Simon jars depend on:
-  * Compiled Simon JAR depends on JDK only (at this moment), you need JDK 1.5 or higher.
+    * JDK 1.5 or higher;
+    * StAX API (`stax-api-1.0.1.jar` and `sjsxp.jar`) - this is NOT needed with JDK 1.6 and higher;
+    * Java Simon JMX jar needs JDK 1.6 or higher (and is also compiled with JDK 1.6);
+    * Java Simon Spring jar depends on `aopalliance.jar`, `commons-logging-1.1.1.jar`, `spring-aop.jar` and `spring-core.jar` - it is expected that these dependencies will be at least partially satisfied in a typical Spring environment.
-  * Use "ant" to build the Simon, find the JAR file under the "build" directory.
-For build you need JDK 1.5, NOT JDK 1.6.
+  * Use "ant" to build the Simon:
+    * You need both JDK 1.5 and JDK 1.6 to build Java Simon properly, set paths to both JDKs in the `build.properties` (like `JAVA_HOME` variable);
+    * newly built jars are placed into `build` directory;
+    * new ZIP archive is placed into the main project directory.
   * Some examples requires other libraries (h2, JAMon, ...).
 If you checkout the project, you have to download them and put them to classpath by yourself.
 If you download our ZIP, they are included.

 == Usage ==

 There are two types of Simons available: `Counter` and `Stopwatch`.
 Counter tracks single long value, its maximum and minimum.
-Stopwatch measures time and tracks number of measurements (splits), total time, split minimum and maximum.
-If you think it's not enough you can get more statistic information by adding `StatProcessor` implementation to your Simon.
+Stopwatch measures time and tracks number of measurements (splits), total time, split minimum and maximum, etc. If you think it's not enough you can get more statistic information by adding `StatProcessor` to your Simon.

 === Simon Manager ===